 Keeping Calm When Your Newborn Won’t Sleep

-Sometimes, it may feel like the biggest disappointment of your day to have to put your baby down to sleep — they are so lovable and sweet you want to spend every second with them.
-But for those times when you know your little one needs their rest and they just won’t fall asleep, it can be worrisome and stressful.
-In those moments, while you run through the checklist of reasons why they may not be settling down easily, it’s important to stay calm.
+Sometimes, it may feel like the biggest disappointment of your day to put your baby down to sleep—they are so lovable and sweet you want to spend every second with them.
+But for those times when your little one needs their rest and just won’t fall asleep, it can be stressful.
+In those moments, while you run through the checklist of reasons why they may not be settling down, it’s important to stay calm.
 Your baby will fall asleep.
 And then perhaps, you can too.
-Here’s how to stay calm even when your newborn won’t sleep.

-What To Do When Your Newborn Won’t Sleep
+What to Do When Your Newborn Won’t Sleep

 Run through the “ok” checklist